ekeiobu/ekeiobu.github.io/pages/about-me.md

   LinkedIn: https://www.linkedin.com/in/ekei-obu-b4140225b/

   bio:
-   Hi, I’m Ekei Obu, a passionate and creative strategist from Nigeria, currently pursuing a degree in Multimedia Journalism at Morgan State University.
+   Hi, I’m Ekei Obu, a passionate and creative strategist from Nigeria, currently pursuing a degree in Multimedia.
+Journalism at Morgan State University.
 With a deep love for media and event coordination, I specialize in combining innovative ideas with strategic execution to create impactful, engaging experiences.
 My journey has been shaped by my desire to connect people through meaningful content, dynamic events, and purpose-driven